erciomunoz/academic-kickstart-1/content/home/experience.md

   location = "Washington DC"
   date_start = "2018-01-01"
   date_end = "2021-05-31"
-  description = """Working mostly on unit nonresponse bias in survey data and in the creation of a comprehensive data set about wealth inequality."""
+  description = """Co-authored two research papers related to unit nonresponse in surveys.
+Supported the creation of the GC Wealth Inequality Dashboard by putting together a data set of wealth inequality from different sources for many countries."""

 [[experience]]
   title = "Short Term Consultant at the Macroeconomics, Trade & Investment Global Practice"